ZeusBanda/Classic-Buffer-Overflows/README.md

 The lines before our ESP show us that there are some 41s and some 42s.<br/>
 These 42s represent our EIP, but more importantly we see that our ESP points to 44s.<br/>
 This is where our shellcode will go.<br/>
-By chainging the value of L 10 to something higher we can see more bytes after our ESP. <br/>
+By changing the value of L 10 to something higher we can see more bytes after our ESP. <br/>
 It is good practivce to navigate each register to see how the application handles data overall <br/>
 This can be important because some applications may not have enough memory for our shellcode.<br/>
 I will cover a few strategies later to overcome this limitation.<br/>